Please click the [ Mark Complete ] button at the bottom of this page when you’ve achieved the following goals:

 Today there are still multiple points of friction between the free trade of these relict barcodes and GS1’s imperative to monopolise such trade.

-If the provision of relict barcodes was in contravention of any laws, GS1 and affiliates would have a legal recourse to prevent such barcodes being sold and would undoubtedly pursue legal action.
+If the provision of relict barcodes was in contravention of any laws, GS1 and affiliates would have a legal recourse to prevent such barcodes from being sold and would undoubtedly pursue legal action.

 But no such legal recourse has been taken against any of the organisations and companies who trade in relict barcodes.